futurice/android-best-practices/README.md

-# Best practices in Android develoment
+# Best practices in Android development

 Lessons learned from Android developers in Futurice.
 Avoid reinventing the wheel by following these guidelines.